Ohio tops 1M unemployment claims over 6 weeks amid virus - WHIZ News

 “Each claim is important to us, and we recognize the hardship that the COVID-19 pandemic has placed on many Ohio families,” the agency said in a statement.

-Phillip Skunza of Columbus lost his job as a waiter and bartender in mid-March when Gov. Mike DeWine shuttered all restaurants and bars.
-He made too little to be eligible for traditional unemployment insurance, and has managed so far on his $1,200 federal stimulus check.
+Phillip Skunza of Columbus lost his job as a waiter and bartender in mid-March when Republican Gov. Mike DeWine shuttered all restaurants and bars.
+Skunza made too little to be eligible for traditional unemployment insurance, and has managed so far on his $1,200 federal stimulus check.

 Under the recently passed federal Pandemic Unemployment Act, the 52-year-old Skunza is now eligible for a portion of his earnings — which were less than $300 a week — plus a weekly payment of $600.
 He’s going to need the help soon, he said, with rent covered only through June.

-Registration for the program, which is a mix of state and federal dollars, opened last week.
+Registration for the program, which is a mix of state and federal dollars, opened last week, with more than 139,00 Ohio registrants to date.

 “I’ve got my hopes up that this will help me out,” he said Thursday.
 “I’m not looking for a huge windfall.”